Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Noboribetsu (登別)

-Hokkaido's premier onsen resort meaning 'Cloudy Creek,' featuring Hell Valley's volcanic landscape and diverse thermal waters
+Hokkaido onsen resort meaning 'Cloudy Creek,' featuring Hell Valley's volcanic terrain and diverse thermal waters

 Harajuku (原宿)